ibragimoov/mob_dev_labs/README.md

+# MobileApplicationsDevelopment
-# Laboratory work on the course "Mobile application development"
+Materials to the course "Mobile Applications Development"

-Ibragimov Eldar
+**@Lenmar Abdurayimov**
 **2023**